Productive and educational environment which teaches entry-level employees valuable tools in sales and merchandising.

 Great company with great products and there was always something fun to do!

-Cons: no benefits for temporary employees, sometimes travel expenses were not fully covered, and i had to use my own vehicle.
+No benefits for temporary employees, sometimes travel expenses were not fully covered, and I had to use my own vehicle.

 Field Sales Merchandiser (Former Employee) – mutiple locations – March 27, 2014

 started workday at 6am visiting stores which stocked Wonderful Brands POM Juice, almonds, pistachios, arils, fresh pomegranates and salad accents.
 Merchandised items, checked expiration dates, rotated merchandise, created report of visit via iPad, left order form for Produce Mgr. to refill stock, and advised of upcoming events, coupons, sales etc.

 travel, ability to create own route, flexibility, early end day (afternoons free)

 eating on the run (in car) sometimes, especially during busy season

 Seemed like a perfect position and a great company